 The joint project proposals of the German and Israeli partners will be selected for funding with the help of external reviews by BMBF and MOST.

 The current announcement, which is open until 7 October 2021, and the application form are available on the right hand side of this page and on the MOST website.

 Please note: This year, the submission process for Israeli applicants includes two phases:

-- The proposals must be submitted by the researchers to the relevant official in the Institute's research authority, through the new online system by 30 September 2021.
+- Preliminary project outlines must be submitted by the researchers to the relevant official in the Institute's research authority, through the new online system by 30 September 2021.